BloomTech-Labs/CS10-labor-pos/README.md

 #### Security Misconfiguration

-- We feel that this applicaiton is configured as well as we could think to make it.
+- We feel that this application is configured as well as we could think to make it.
 There are a number of different security middlewares in place to ensure that different attack risks are mitigated and we are not exposing more surface area than we feel we should be.
 - We have made efforts to remove frameworks and packages that we were no longer actively using in the project as the project has progressed.

 #### Cross-site Scripting